 Fibonacci Arcs add a time element to Fibonacci retracements.
 The Fibonacci Retracements Tool is based on a vertical line from trough to peak or from peak to trough.
 It is only concerned with the change in price.
 In contrast, a Base Line after an advance extends from trough to peak at an angle that is dependent on elapsed time (positive slope).
 A Base Line after a decline extends from peak to trough at an angle that is also dependent on elapsed time (negative slope).
 The slope and length of the line depend on changes in both price and time.
 A big price movement over a long period of time produces a long Base Line with wide arcs.
 Conversely, a small price change over a short period of time produces a short Base Line with narrow arcs.

 Chart 5 shows Darden Restaurants (DRI) with Fibonacci Arcs drawn from the April high to the May low.
-The stock rebounded at the end of May and hit resistance at the 62% arc in mid June.
-After a couple days stalling, the stock moved sharply lower with a long black candlestick.
+The stock rebounded at the end of May and hit resistance at the 62% arc in mid-June.
+After stalling for a few days, the stock moved sharply lower with a long black candlestick.
 Resistance in the 44-45 area was confirmed by the May-June highs (orange box).